AI4Finance-Foundation/ElegantRL/docs/source/about/overview.rst

   2. Then, the training process is controlled by a while-loop:

-      - agent.store_transition(…): the agent explores the environment within target steps, generates transitions, and stores them into the ReplayBuffer.
+      - agent.store_transition(...): the agent explores the environment within target steps, generates transitions, and stores them into the ReplayBuffer.

-      - agent.update_net(…): the agent uses a batch from the ReplayBuffer to update the network parameters.
+      - agent.update_net(...): the agent uses a batch from the ReplayBuffer to update the network parameters.

-      - evaluator.evaluate_save(…): evaluates the agent’s performance and keeps the trained model with the highest score.
+      - evaluator.evaluate_save(...): evaluates the agent's performance and keeps the trained model with the highest score.

 The while-loop will terminate when the conditions are met, e.g., achieving a target score, maximum steps, or manual breaks.